Karnail Singh Paras: Career

 Paras was inspired by Kavishar Mohan Singh Rode.
 After the performance of Mohan Singh at Mela Maghi at Sri Muktsar Sahib, Paras met and told him about his love for singing and also recited a poem of his own.
 Being happy on listening to the poem, Mohan Singh took him as his student.
 Paras joined his team and learned singing/Kavishari from Mohan Singh.
 Paras' first performance on stage was at Roshnian Da Mela at Jagrawan.
 His first performance on All India Radio, Jalandhar, in 1954, made him popular.
 He also performed in Canada, England and the United States.
-Bhasha Vibhag Punjab honored him with Sharomani Kavishar Award in 1980-81.&6 He has about 20 students but Gursewak Maan and Harbhajan Maan, the well known Punjabi singers today, are the shining stars of them.
+Bhasha Vibhag Punjab honored him with Sharomani Kavishar Award in 1980–81.&6 He has about 20 students but Gursewak Maan and Harbhajan Maan, the well known Punjabi singers today, are the shining stars of them.
 His relationship with Harbhajan Maan got closer as one of his granddaughters, Harmandeep Kaur, is married to Harbhajan Maan.
 He also wrote songs for Maan brothers.
 Harbhajan Maan's first album, Ishq De Mamle featured 7 songs written by Paras.

 Discography

-After his first performance on All India Radio Jalandhar, in 1954, he got high popularity and HMV recorded his first record featuring the Kavisharis, Kyon Pharhi Sipahian Ne, Bhaino Eh Hansaa Di Jorhi and Hai Aaun-Jaan Bania, Dunia Chahun Ku Dina Da Mela.
+After his first performance on All India Radio Jalandhar, in 1954, he got high popularity and His Master's Voice recorded his first record featuring the Kavisharis, Kyon Pharhi Sipahian Ne, Bhaino Eh Hansaa Di Jorhi and Hai Aaun-Jaan Bania, Dunia Chahun Ku Dina Da Mela.
 After that he recorded about 20 records.